Big moves in Newcastle for Stephen Hunt

 “This sale illustrates a paradigm shift in hospitality investor outlook with sophisticated investment groups now amalgamating both financial and operational resources, in a very deliberate effort to secure strong commercial holdings in gateway locations such as Newcastle.”

 On the transaction, Hunt commented: “It’s great to be heading into a new era for the Kent, with many of the same loyal team and customers.”

 In other big moves for the SJH Hotel Fund, it has just announced the sale of the Lakeside Village Tavern in Raymond Terrace for $12 million.
 The Fund had purchased the hotel in 2016 for $7.3 million, creating a considerable return on investment for shareholders.

 “Hunt Hospitality is forever assessing the market for both buy and sell-side opportunities and when the approach was made, the pricing and ease of transaction made for a deal we couldn’t refuse.
 We can now redeploy that equity into our other venues at what we believe will be a superior return than if left in situ at the LVT,” stated Hunt.

-The purchasers of the Lakeside Village Tavern are publicans Nicholas Quinn and his Maitland-based syndicate backed by Arthur Laundy, whose portfolio comprises the Windsor Castle Hotel, Rutherford Hotel, Bradford Hotel and the recently acquired Bank Hotel.
+The purchasers of the Lakeside Village Tavern are publicans Nicholas Quinn and his Maitland-based syndicate, whose portfolio comprises the Windsor Castle Hotel, Rutherford Hotel, Bradford Hotel and the recently acquired Bank Hotel.

 “We have had our eye on the Lakeside for some time so we were very excited to finally get our hands on it.
 The hotel gives us an opportunity to expand into a different market and embed ourselves into the local community,” stated Quinn.